 So my son started his first day of school.
-His first experience of agendas, exams, deadlines, and a structured class.
+He is age 19.
+He has his first experience of agendas, exams, deadlines, and a structured class.
 He has been unschooled for grades 1-12 and taught himself various high school classes through online and self-directed in preparation for a career in STEM.
 Last week, he began a 4 course load at university in sciences.
 He has to get up, take the bus, and attend a campus of 30,000 other kids.
 He has 4 courses and each has a lab which is a pretty full schedule.
 He went from sleeping in until 1 or 2 pm and playing video games with studying 1 or 2 courses at a time, to a full schedule outside the home.

 You are probably wondering how he is adapting.
 Well, when kids need to do something that they want to do, they learn and adapt.
 I can’t say it was easy, but last week was okay and this week is hard with all the labs starting, but he is stepping up to the plate.
 He sets his alarm, gets to the bus stop on time and puts in a full day.